 On Friday, October 21, 2022, Lieff Cabraser partner David Rudolph will speak as part of an upcoming Practising Law Institute in-person and virtual program on California Privacy Law 2022.
 David will present material on the “Outside Counsel Perspective,” discussing key privacy litigation risks faced by companies, providing an understanding of the plaintiff perspective, and analyzing what steps companies can take to minimize risk.

 For more information regarding speakers, agenda, and registration, visit the Practising Law Institute website.

 About David Rudolph

 A partner in our San Francisco office, David Rudolph is a member of the firm’s Cybersecurity and Data Privacy and Antitrust and Intellectual Property practice groups.
-He has extensive experience litigating core technical issues in privacy cases, including In re Anthem, Inc. Data Breach Litigation, MDL No. 2617 (N.D.
-Cal.), arising from a data breach that affected nearly 80 million of Anthem’s members, and Campbell v.
+He has extensive experience litigating core technical issues in privacy cases, including in In re Anthem, Inc. Data Breach Litigation, MDL No. 2617 (N.D.
+Cal.), arising from a data breach that affected nearly 80 million of Anthem’s members, and in Campbell v.
 Facebook, Inc., No. 5:13-cv- 5996 (N.D.
 Cal.), in which Facebook users asserted that Facebook violated their privacy rights by scanning their private email messages.